cancel

 Input Comments Default

-Calendar ID ID of the Calendar to modify
+Calendar ID The unique identifier of the calendar to modify.

-Color Color of the Calendar; see 'color' at https://learn.microsoft.com/en-us/graph/api/resources/calendar?view=graph-rest-1.0#properties for details auto
+Color Color of the calendar; see 'color' in the Microsoft Graph calendar resource documentation for details auto

 Update Event